MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

    Swap Double Buffer

 This swap may not be atomic and may be done asynchronously: the display panel often fully refreshes an entire frame before changing its buffer address.
-During this time, the frame buffer is used (the display panel refreshes itself on it), and the back buffer is locked (reserved for the next frame to show).
+During this time, the front buffer is used (the display panel refreshes itself on it), and the back buffer is locked (reserved for the next frame to show).
 Consequently, the application cannot draw again: the swapping must be performed before.
 As soon as the swap is done, both buffers are switched.
-Now, the application can draw in the new back buffer (previously the frame buffer).
+Now, the application can draw in the new back buffer (previously the front buffer).

 .. _section_display_triple: